Logo

 I Didn't Write a Line of Code

-I'm a Principal Software Engineer with over thirty years experience.
-When I have something to build, my instinct is to open an editor and start writing code.
-However, what I had in mind would have taken me, by myself, over a year to build.
-So before I started, I made a deliberate decision: don't touch a single line of code unless there is literally no other way.
+I'm a Principal Software Engineer with over thirty years' experience.
+When I decide to build something, I open an editor and start writing code or designing the architecture.
+However, building an entire platform by myself would easily take over a year and consume all the spare time I had.
+So before I started down this path, I made a deliberate decision: don't touch a single line of code unless there is literally no other way.

 I vibe coded the entire Novelmint platform from day one.